 The lace bed on the vamp lies almost perpendicularly to the coveted Three Stripes markings.
 To complete the whole Adidas experience, a Trefoil logo is embellished on the tongue.

-Adidas Swift Run Barrier History
+History of the Adidas Swift Run Barrier

-Colossal sneaker companies like Adidas, Nike, and Puma would never achieve global status without giving birth to coveted iterations revolving around performance and quality.
+Colossal sneaker companies like Adidas, Nike, and PUMA would never achieve global status without giving birth to coveted iterations revolving around performance and quality.
 Adidas, an entity or legacy as supposed, has been around since after the Second World War and with its long-standing timeline of sportswear portfolio comes an array of brilliantly constructed silhouettes.
 The footwear coming from the German producer arrived in all shapes and sizes which tapped numerous accolades of athletic upheaval.

 One of the platforms that Adidas decided to penetrate was running.
 It was basically a no-brainer for this humongous manufacturer because its roots were deeply embedded in the track field since the induction of American champion Jesse Owens in 1936.
 Though the brothers Dassler separated before the mid 20th century, both siblings carried the DNA for constructing iconic iterations that would surpass decades through its function and appeal.

-Focusing more on the running side of the spectrum, Adidas invested heavily on the fast-paced sport in the late 70s when the running boom had hit humanity like a funky old tune from a record player.
+Focusing more on the running side of the spectrum, Adidas invested heavily in the fast-paced sport in the late 70s when the running boom had hit humanity like a funky old tune from a record player.
 Soon after, three Stripes insignia was covering a portion of society’s athletic apparel though not that much because of Nike and Reebok’s towering sales.
 Early attempts in revamping their running line were witnessed through the Night Jogger and Micropacer in the first half of the 80s.

 Along with the release of the now coveted vintage models, Adidas launched a promising series containing the top technologies they have at the time.
 Starting up the gears for Adidas’ journey to running was the Adidas ZX 500 which first came up in a mix of red and blue with accommodating alien-like accents.
 Little did Adidas knew that the said sneaker would spark a shoe line that would traverse scores in the future.